the best facebook ads are highly effective

 Understanding how to strategically plan your ads and how to use the Facebook(TM) platform in a cohesive way will help you formulate a winning strategy.

-Use the right Campaign type.
+Use the right Campaign Objective.

 Every campaign you create will have a different